The Backyardigans: Plot

 The openings and endings of the episodes follow a similar pattern.
-The stories begin with the characters in the backyard, introducing themselves and explaining the scenario they are about to imagine.
-When the Backyardigans finish their adventure, the fantasy sequence fades, restoring the original backyard setting.
-The characters sing a closing song, then walk inside their houses for a snack and close the door.
+The stories begin with the characters in the backyard, introducing themselves and explaining the scenario they are about to imagine, which causes the backyard to transform into an environment fitting the scenario they are imagining.
+When the Backyardigans finish their adventure, their stomachs begin to growl, leading to them deciding to have a snack at one of their houses.
+As they return home, the fantasy sequence fades, restoring the original backyard setting.
+The characters sing a closing song, say their goodbyes to the audience, then walk inside the house that belongs to the snack inviter and close the door.
 As the episode ends, at least one character reopens the door and shouts a phrase related to the adventure.

 The show follows the format of a stage musical.
 Each episode is set to a different genre of music and features four songs.
 The characters sing and dance to the songs with original choreography.
 The song and dance routines are often used to introduce a character's imaginary role, further the plot, or explain a problem.
 In addition to singing songs in a new genre each episode, the show's background music changes to match, scoring all of the Backyardigans' actions.

 Characters

-Each of the five characters on the show has two voice actors: one for speaking, and the other for singing.
+In the US dub, each of the five main characters on the show has a separate voice actor for speaking and singing voices, while the voice actors in the UK dub provide both speaking and singing voices.
 Live-action dancers first performed the dancing on the show, and their movements were later transported to animation.
-The choreographer, Beth Bogush, described the process: "What we do is we film the live footage in the studio, send that off, and they do a Leica, and then they send it to the animators.
+Choreographer Beth Bogush described the process: "What we do is we film the live footage in the studio, send that off, and they do a Leica, and then they send it to the animators.
 The animators watch and were pretty precise.
 What we film for that day is pretty close to what you see in the character."